jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - deploy head nodes and route all outside traffic through them, isolating parts of a system
             - "fingerprint" HPC systems to understand use, and detect anomalous behavior
 - 3.5.14 Edge computing systems
-    - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency
+    - **Edge computing**: philosophy of network design where data and compute resources are located as close as possible, at or near the network edge, to optimize bandwidth use while minimizing latency; intelligence and processing are contained within each device, and each device can process it's own data locally
         - Securing edge computing:
             - this technology creates additional network edges that result in increased levels of complexity
             - visibility, control, and correlation requires a Zero Trust access-based approach to address security on the LAN edge, WAN edge and cloud edge, as well as network management